 Harry Fearnley

-The broad areas of interest are outlined below.
+The broad areas of interest to me are outlined below.

 Go